ajrazander/hardware/ion-trap-demo/README.md

 # The Trapped Ion
 How do you trap one atom?
 Wolfgang Paul was awarded the Nobel Prize for one strategy which is now called the Paul trap.
-Here, you'll demonstrate it with a ping pong ball for the atom and a spinning saddle for the oscillating voltages.
+Here, you'll demonstrate it with a ping pong ball for the ion (a charged atom) and a spinning saddle for the oscillating voltages.

 ### Parts list
 This is what and where I purchased each item (if you find something cheaper let me know).